thammegowda/summary/nmt/content/03-unsup/01-unsupervised-nmt.md

 + Crosslingual embeddings: Skipgram word2vec, 10 neg sample, 10 ctx window, 300 dims.
 Then aligned using {% cite artetxe2017binlingemb %}
 + NMT Architecture: 2 layer Bi-GRU encoder, 2 layers GRU dec, 600 hid dim, 300 dim embs, general attention
   + Both directions: Source -> Target and Target -> Source
   + Shared encoder for both source and target, decoders are seperate.
-Encoder embeddings are fixed.
+Encoder embeddings are fixed (pretrained, aligned).
 Decoders are let to evolve.
   + Vocabularies are separate for both languages.
 So embedding matrices are seperate (but aligned)
 + Denoising: for a seq of $N$ toks, $N/2$ swaps are performed as nimitation of oise.
 Without noise, copy task is too trivial, AEs doesnt learn any useful representation.
 + On-the-fly back translation: they use the model to generate translation (in the inference mode with greedy dec) then reconstruct from the translation.
 Backtranslation is much noisier form than random word swaps.